Perfect Biscotti Tips

 Your Biscotti, Your Way

-Almost any black tea will work for this biscotti recipe, but I like to use the Heritage Blend maple black tea because it’s my favorite and I love the way the maple tastes with the added almonds.
+Almost any black tea will work for this biscotti recipe, but I like to use the Royale Assam black tea because it’s my favorite and I love the way the malty flavors of Assam complement the added almonds.
 The edible safflower and malva flowers found in this tea lend bright specks of color reminiscent of sunshine and spring.

 Almond Royale Tea Biscotti